Curriculum and assessment review to consider reducing number of GCSE exams

 The interim report, published on Tuesday, sets out the areas of focus for its final report which will make recommendations in the autumn.

-It has said it will “consider carefully whether there are opportunities to reduce the overall volume of assessment at key stage 4”.
+It has said it will consider “whether there are opportunities to reduce the overall volume of assessment at key stage 4 without compromising the reliability of results”.

 “A frequently raised concern is the impact of an intensive, high-stakes assessment system on wellbeing, due to the pressure that exams can place on students,” the report said.